hapi-server/hapi-server.github.io/index.md

 User-contributed source code for servers in various languages is available at [at GitHub](https://github.com/hapi-server?q=server-).
 This contributed code is typically not up-to-date or generalized but it may be useful for getting started.

-See the [server-ui](https://github.com/hapi-server/server-ui) repoistory for a basic server entry/overview page template for a HAPI server.
+See the [server-ui](https://github.com/hapi-server/server-ui) repository for a basic server entry/overview page template for a HAPI server.
 Code is also available for a web interface for generating URLs to download data, plotting data from a HAPI server, and generating scripts that read and plot the selected parameter (the code used by [http://hapi-server.org/servers/](http://hapi-server.org/servers/)).

 Server developers can test their server for HAPI-compliance using [the HAPI server verification service](http://hapi-server.org/verify).